-Based on SY 2022-23 boundaries.
 Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.

-Schools that are experiencing a capacity deficit are reviewed to identify the situation contributing to the deficit so that effective solutions can be implemented.
-A list of potential solutions, below, has been developed to address current and projected school capacity deficit(s) and include capital projects, boundary adjustments, and program changes.
+solutions, below, has been developed to address current and projected school capacity deficit(s) and include capital projects, boundary adjustments, and program changes.
 Options are identified for each school and could be contingent upon other potential solutions listed.
 Any option(s) chosen for implementation will be discussed and decided upon through a transparent process with the appropriate stakeholders, in accordance with School Board policies and regulations.
-Any option(s) chosen for implementation will be discussed and decided upon through a transparent process with the appropriate stakeholders, in accordance with School Board policies and regulations.
-Any option(s) chosen for implementation will be discussed and decided through a transparent process with the City of Fairfax and Fairfax County communities, in accordance with each city and county School Boards' respective Policies and Regulations, as applicable.
+Any option(s) chosen for implementation will be discussed and be that are experiencing a capacity deficit are reviewed to identify the situation contributing to the deficit so that effective solutions can be implemented.
+A list of potential decided through a transparent process with the City of Fairfax and Fairfax County communities, in accordance with each city and county School Boards' respective Policies and Regulations, as applicable

-- A. Increase efficiency by reassigning instructional spaces within a school to accommodate an increase in membership. - B. Possible program changes. - C. Minor interior facility modifications to create additional instructional space and to help accommodate a capacity deficit. - D. Addition of temporary classrooms to accommodate a short-term capacity deficit. - E. Repurpose existing inventory of school facilities not currently being used as schools or build a new school facility. - F. Capacity enhancement through either a modular or building addition. - G. Utilize existing space on a school site currently used by non-school programs. - H. Potential boundary adjustment with other schools identified as having a capacity surplus.
+- Increase efficiency by reassigning instructional spaces within a school to accommodate an increase in membership. Ä - B. Possible program changes. - Minor interior facility modifications to create additional instructional space and to help accommodate a capacity deficit. ن - D. Addition of temporary classrooms to accommodate a short-term capacity deficit. - Repurpose existing inventory of school facilities not currently being used as schools or build a new school facility. ய் - Capacity enhancement through either a modular or building addition. - G. Utilize existing space on a school site currently used by non-school programs. - H. Potential boundary adjustment with other schools identified as having a capacity surplus.

-Table 18 identifies the potential solution(s) from the list above for each school within the region.
-In addition, Table 18recognizes schools that are currently in construction, as well as those schools that do not have a capacity deficit but aremonitored for potential impacts from changes in membership.
+Table 1 identifies the potential solution(s) from the list above for each school within the region.
+In addition, Table 1 recognizes schools that are currently in construction, as well as those schools that do not have a capacity deficit but are monitored for potential impacts from changes in membership.